alexirpan/alexirpan.github.io/_posts/2017-03-18-we-have-a-problem.markdown

 are [comics about comics](https://en.wikipedia.org/wiki/Understanding_Comics), and [films about films](https://en.wikipedia.org/wiki/Adaptation_(film)).
 There are plenty of existing works of metafiction, written by people who can write way better than our writer.
-So what's the point in writing another one.
+So what's the point in writing another one?
 From the writer's perspective, I mean.
 There's only so many metafictional gimmicks."

 "Okay.
 I see your concerns, but I don't think they matter."